whileseated/Their_Name_Is_Alive/README.md

 ---

 ## **Overview**
-*["Their Name Is Alive"* is a Chrome Extension](https://chromewebstore.google.com/detail/their-name-is-alive/mnbdmafjlblmipmpimeolmggnnogffob) that scans the **Cast** or **Personnel** section on Wikipedia movie or album pages.
+[*Their Name Is Alive* is a Chrome Extension](https://chromewebstore.google.com/detail/their-name-is-alive/mnbdmafjlblmipmpimeolmggnnogffob) that scans the **Cast** or **Personnel** section on Wikipedia movie or album pages.
 It checks whether individuals listed are alive or deceased using Wikipedia’s content and marks them with ✅ (alive) or ❌ (deceased).

 ---